 - Leverage security check tools such as Burp Passive Scan

-Where do citizen integration tools shine?While it may all seem a bit daunting, and even leave the citizen developer asking, ‘why bother?’, the self-service integration tools are useful, and do have their place.
-Here's a list of things you can do that will add value to your business:
+While it may all seem a bit daunting, and even leave the citizen developer asking, ‘why bother?’, the self-service integration tools are useful, and do have their place.

 - Create a Proof of Concept (POC) for quick business turnaround and decision making, compare the pros and cons of each tool.